Biacode/presentations/testing/README.md

 3. Add joda-time dependency
 4. And the very first thing that you may want to do is writing a main method to test your new library while reading documentation etc...

+---

-Let's say we're implementing user access token `AccessToken` which has expiration date.
+Let's say we're implementing user access token `AccessToken` which has expiration date. <br/>

-Suppose we have business requirements that we should restrict access if the access token is expired.\
+Suppose we have business requirements that we should restrict access if the access token is expired. <br/>
-We can write an `AccessTokenService` which will be responsible for checking if the given access token is expired or not.\
+We can write an `AccessTokenService` which will be responsible for checking if the given access token is expired or not. <br/>
-If we dive in to joda-time docs, we can find method called `isBeforeNow` which is exactly what we need.\
+If we dive in to joda-time docs, we can find method called `isBeforeNow` which is exactly what we need. <br/>
 So after writing our first business logic we have following filling.

+---

-* Is the joda lib. working correctly? (naive guy :D)
+* Is the joda-time lib. working correctly? (naive guy :D)
 * Do I get it right?
 For beginners (and not only) the date operations are hard to understand.

+---

-You will write some code in your `main` method to test it out.\
+You will write some code in your `main` method to test it out. <br/>
-Find working example in `MainApplication`\
+Find working example in `MainApplication` <br/>
 If we run the application we will notice that the access token is not expired.

+---

-So everything goes as expected.\
+So everything goes as expected. <br/>
-Now if we want to push our code to production of course we don't want to have our main method there, which is only for testing purposes.\
+Now if we want to push our code to production of course we don't want to have our main method there <br/>
 But we also want to have it somewhere, so in future if we need experiment more with this `unit` of logic we will write it again.

+---

-Here where the test package comes in.\
+Here where the test package comes in. <br/>
 Any code written in this package will be excluded from production build.

+---

-So let's create a new class called `AccessTokenServiceImplTest` in test package.
+So let's create a new class called `AccessTokenServiceImplTest` in the test package.

-It would be nice if we can have some library/framework which will execute our `unit test`.\
+It would be nice if we can have some library/framework which will execute our `unit test`. <br/>
 We will use [junit](http://junit.org/junit4/faq.html#overview_1) for this purpose.

+---

-Short about junit.
+# Short about junit.
 JUnit is a simple, open source framework to write and run repeatable tests.
-It is an instance of the xUnit architecture for unit testing frameworks.
-JUnit features include:
 > * Assertions for testing expected results
 > * Test fixtures for sharing common test data
 > * Test runners for running tests
 > * JUnit was originally written by Erich Gamma and Kent Beck.

+---

 Now when we have some knowledge about junit framework let's write our first test.

-We can **and should** cover at lest three cases.\
+We can **and should** cover at lest three cases. <br/>
-One case is when the access token is null (invalid arguments).\
+One case is when the access token is null (invalid arguments). <br/>
-Next case is when access token is not expired.\
+Next case is when access token is not expired. <br/>
-And another one as you may already guess is the case when our access token is expired.
+And another one as you may already guess is the case when access token is expired.

+---

-## TDD - Test Driven Development
+# TDD - Test Driven Development
 So what is TDD?

+---

 In short, TDD is when your production code is driven by **test first** approach.

+---

-TDD has 3 life cycles
+# TDD has 3 life cycles
 * First we write failing test
-* Then we write code which somehow makes our failing test green.
+* Then we write code which _somehow_ makes our failing test green.
 * Then we make some refactoring.
 * Continue cycle.

+---

-The benefits of this approach are
+# The benefits of this approach are
 * We will not have any non covered code.
 * Because of our laziness we will write our system components as simple as possible.
 * We will make our components decoupled and test them separately.

 The list above is just small list of benefits which gives you TDD.

+---

-## Real world example using TDD principles
+# Real world example using TDD principles
-Suppose we need a new method which returns the remaining days before our token will be expired.\
+Suppose we need a new method which returns the remaining days before our token will be expired. <br/>
-Let's call it `remainingDays`.\
+Let's call it `remainingDays`. <br/>
-If we follow the TDD principles we will write failing test first.\
+If we follow the TDD principles we will write failing test first. <br/>
 We even have not written the `remainingDays` method in `AccessTokenService`

+---

-First we would cover the case when the given access token is null.\
+First we would cover the case when the given access token is null. <br/>
-Then we will check if the access token is expired and throw an `AccessTokenExpiredRuntimeException`.
+Then we will check if the access token is expired and throw an `AccessTokenExpiredRuntimeException`. <br/>
-Then we will cover the case when the access token is not expired, and the remaining days are `7`.
+Then we will cover the case when the access token is not expired, and the remaining days are `6`.

 Please see `AccessTokenServiceImplTest` for more details.

+---

-## Mocking
+# Mocking
-Now lets suppose we have to retrieve our access token from some kind of Database.\
+Now lets suppose we have to retrieve our access token from some kind of Database. <br/>
-In case if we have relational database such as MySQL, we should have JDBC and/or Hibernate to work with our DB.\
+In case if we have relational database such as MySQL, we should have JDBC and/or Hibernate to work with our DB. <br/>
-It means we will make lots of work just for testing our small application unit.\
+It means we will make lots of work just for testing our small application unit. <br/>
 Here where we need some framework, which will _Mock_ all implementation details, and return us exactly what we need.

 For this purpose we will use [easymock](http://easymock.org/).

+---

-## Real world example using mocking principles
+# Real world example using mocking principles
 So as before, we need some test to begin.

+---

-Let's say we should retrieve our access token from the database by given token.\
+Let's say we should retrieve our access token from the database by given token. <br/>
-For this we can write some method called `getByToken` which will accept the `token` and return `AccessToken` from the database.\
+For this we can write some method called `getByToken` which will accept the `token` and return `AccessToken` from the database. <br/>
-In terms of good architecture we will separate our DB lookup logic from service.\
+In terms of good architecture we will separate our DB lookup logic from service. <br/>
-For this purpose let's create `AccessTokenRepository` interface with `findByToken` method, which accepts token and returns access token if it is found, otherwise it will return null.
+For this purpose let's create `AccessTokenRepository` interface with `findByToken` method.

+---

-We will cover following.
+# We will cover following.
 * We're assuming that the token should not be null.
-* In terms of best practices, if our _repository_ can not find access token for given token, then our service method should not return null, instead it should throw an exception.\
+* In terms of best practices, if our _repository_ can not find access token for given token, then our service method should not return null, instead it should throw an exception. <br/>
 **TIP:** _I personally prefer new Java 8 `Optional` to avoid nulls.
 But this is different story :)_
 * If the access token is found, then we will return it.

 Find future implementation in `AccessTokenServiceImplTest`

+---

 # Conclusion
 * Testing is not as hard as you think in the beginning.
 It's just normal flow as you're doing in your regular coding time.
 * TDD - Test Driven Development is really the way to go, it gives you lot of advantages.
 * Mocking helps you to abstract from particular technology / framework stack, instead you're just testing your business units.

-Thanks.
+---

+# Thanks